There are many ways that the LKDSB is promoting mental health & well-being for our staff and students, here are just a few.

 Interested to know how the Lambton Kent District School Board supports mental health and well-being?
-Check out this pamphlet for more information and read the stories below!
+Check out this pamphlet for more information.

 Across the District